Skip to main content

 (919) 966-5496

-First Session, 2023
+First Session, 2025

-AAAD 101 Introduction to Africa (3)
+AAAD 101-001 Introduction to Africa (3)

 AAAD 102 Introduction to Media in Africa (3)

-This course explores the precolonial, colonial and the contemporary media in Africa.
-It focuses on the different types of media, its impact on socioeconomic and political development, and the growth and development of Internet in the region.
+REMOTE MOSTLY ASYNCHRONOUS.
+This course explores the precolonial, colonial and contemporary media in Africa.
+It focuses on the different types of media, its impact on socioeconomic and political development, and the growth and development of the Internet in the region.
 It introduces students to the inventors, copyright regulations, African governments’ media regulation statutes, and careers in the media industry in the continent.
 Further, the course explores how the media reflect and inspire cultural, political, and ethical norms with emphasis on various storytelling techniques based on audience and method of delivery.

-AAAD 130 Introduction to African American (3)
+AAAD 130 Introduction to African American and Diaspora Studies (3)

 AAAD 201 Introduction to African Literature (3)

-AAAD 231 African American History since 1865 (3)
+AAAD 231 African American History Since 1865 (3)

 AAAD 288 Global Black Popular Cultures (3)